gehn11/Churn-Project/README.md

 Target variable
 - Exited — if the client churned or not

 We achieved to make a model that has the F1 value of more than targeted 0.59.
-The biggest F1 value we got is 0.5991.
-The AUC-ROC value of the model is 0.8614.
+The model is RandomForestClassifier with max_depth=11, n_estimators=120.
+To deal with imbalanced classification we chose to use "class_weight='balanced'".
+The F1 value of the chosen model on the test sample is 0.5991.
+The AUC-ROC value of the model on the test sample is 0.8614.